-Client: Envita for Large Noodle Manufacture, who’s name is confidential
+Envita for Large Noodle Manufacturer, whose name is confidential.

-Background: Emissions from eight noodle ovens were causing visible emissions and also oil/grease coating on the roof around the exhaust stacks.
-Air Clear looked at comparison of two technologies.
-Regenerative Thermal Oxidizer (RTO) and Fiberbed Mist Collector.
-The cost advantage was clearly in favor of the Mist Collector, however the end user wanted to see performance as this was the first application of the Mist Collector on a noodle manufacture.
+Emissions from eight noodle ovens were causing visible emissions and also oil/grease coating on the roof around the exhaust stacks.
+Air Clear compared two technologies: Regenerative Thermal Oxidizer (RTO) and Fiberbed Mist Collector.
+The cost advantage was clearly in favor of the Oil Mist Collector, however the end user wanted to see performance as this was the first application of the Oil Mist Collector on a noodle manufacturer.
 The three month Pilot Test demonstrated that the Mist Collector removed greater than 99% of all oil aerosol particulate greater than 0.1 micron and larger.

 A steam pipe was connected to the shell of the unit to heat the coalescing filters and restore the pressure drop.
 This allowed the filters to last for several years.

 Eight oven stacks were duct together creating one inlet duct to the Mist Collector.
 Any number of units, one to eight, can exhaust to the Mist Collector by using isolation dampers on each line.
 A VFD was also used to control the flow from the ovens to the Oil Mist Collector.

 Air Clear Fiberbed Filter Mist Collector System controls emissions from Large Noodle Manufacturing Process in South Korea